Ethers vs Web3 | Which is the best library to interact with smart contracts?

 Using Web3.js

-Create a new folder named using-web3 under the dapp folder, and create an html file and add the same content as above.
+folder, and create an html file and add the same content as above.

-Now, to import the Web3.js library, copy and paste the following script right below the end of the body tag:
+right below the end of the body tag:

 <script